Go Back Email Link

 • A few sprigs of fresh dill

-• 1 teaspoon of mustard seed and 1 teaspoon of caraway.
+• 1 tsp mustard seed and 1 teaspoon of caraway.

 • 1 jalapeno pepper sliced in half along with a few slices of onion